ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 ## Working with expressions

 Any program is composed of statements and expressions where statements are operations, or actions, that can be performed and expressions are something that produce a value.
-We already mentioned expressions when talking about referential transparency.
 I summarized this sentence from the article [Statements and Expressions in Scala][4].

 In functional programming we like that every statement has a value when evaluated because we can use the definition of referential transparency and reason better about our code.